Chapter 2

 “Like how do you get assignments?
 And what if you don’t want them?
 And how do you get paid?”

 “Okay,” she begins, “well, we get our mission intel through a thing we call the pod.
 We should probably give it a better name but you’ll see it makes sense.
 It’s a sort of giant egg thing.
 The outside is made of these panels, some sort of acoustic and electromagnetic shields.
 Fully private, completely silent.
 Inside are some electronics and a collapsible recliner, aluminum and nylon I think.
 Pretty comfy.
-All of it breaks down into a big briefcase which is presently in Dominic’s possession.
+All of it breaks down into a big briefcase which is with Dominic right now.

-“As for not wanting missions, that’s never been a problem,” she says, pausing pensively.
+“About not wanting missions, that’s not a problem,” she says, pausing pensively.
 “The agency has an excellent record in matching missions to agents.
 I’m not only talking about abilities but also desires.
 I want to take assignments.
 So I could only ever see myself rejecting a mission if I had something more urgent happening, but if I did I suppose someone else would have to take my place.
 Like I said, it’s hard to say.

 “And what was the last question?” she asks Medic.